-Center-base instructors should hold a bachelor's or a master's degree in special education from an accredited college or university.
+Pathways instructors should hold a bachelor's or a master's degree in special education from an accredited college or university.

-Center-base instructors are fully certified for this position when they hold a South Dakota teacher's certificate with an endorsement allowing special education of children in the ages of the center-base program.
+Pathways instructors are fully certified for this position when they hold a South Dakota teacher's certificate with an endorsement allowing special education of children in the ages of the Pathways program.